Links on This Page May Not Work with Internet Explorer - Use Firefox or Chrome

 In May 2014 I was browsing on Offsetguitars Forum and ran across a 2014 Squier Jaguar that a guy wanted to trade for a Squier Jazzmaster in Olympic White.
 Well, just so happens I had one and since I've never owned or played a Jaguar, I jumped on the deal.
 It was a straight across trade other than I paid the seller $40. because he had installed a Made In Japan (MIJ) tremelo on the Jaguar.
 Well, I didn't like the tremelo on my Squier Jazzmaster so i told him to leave it on.
 I think we were both pleased in the trade and playing the Jaguar is definitely different but not bad.
 So, here is what the Jaguar looks like:

 GAS attack again!
-In early December 2015, I saw a new guitar advertised on the Fender website and decided I wanted one.
-So, I decided to sell my Deluxe Telecaster to get the funds to buy it.
+In early December 2015, I decided I wanted a new guitar.
+So, I decided to sell my Deluxe Telecaster to get the funds.
 Listed the Telecaster on Craigslist and Reverb.com.
-Got several low ball offers and one day a guy offers to trade me his guitar Gibson Les Paul Classic for my Telecaster, well . . .
+Got several low ball offers and one day a guy offers to trade, straight across, his guitar, a 2007 Gibson® Les Paul Classic for my Telecaster, well . . .
+I still wanted a Telecaster and ran across one with a Bigsby® (I like having a tremelo on my guitars) at Wildwood Guitars in Louisville, CO.

 Two new guitars in three days!
 Definitely a first for me!
-Received my new Classic Series '60s Telecaster® with Bigsby® on Tuesday (8 Dec) and today (10 Dec) went down to Colton, CA where I picked up a 2007 Gibson® Les Paul Classic Antique in trade for my white Deluxe Telecaster.
+Received my new Classic Series '60s Telecaster® with Bigsby® on Tuesday, 8 Dec and today, 10 Dec I went down to Colton, CA where I picked up the 2007 Gibson® Les Paul Classic Antique in trade for my white Deluxe Telecaster.
 Here's the photos:

-You can notice that the "sunburst" finish on the Gibson is opposite of a normal sunburst finish (black on the edges and lighter as is progresses towards the center - as on the Telecaster below).
+Notice that the "sunburst" finish on the Gibson is opposite of a normal sunburst finish (black on the edges and lighter as is progresses towards the center - as on the Telecaster below).
 The Gibson sunburst is black at the bottom and lighter towards the top of the guitar.
 Only 400 of these guitars were manufactured by Gibson.
+I recently (25 Feb 2014) checked ebay and Reverb to see what the sell for.
+I found none on ebay and two on Reverb, used, one for $3498 and $4290.
+So, my $1800 Telecaster trade was good for the Gibson.

 Jerry